‘Being Jewish and alive shouldn’t be a miracle’: World reacts to Texas synagogue attack

-The hours-long standoff in the suburb of Fort Worth and Dallas, which ended with the suspect confirmed dead and all hostages "out alive and safe,” sent shockwaves through the local community and rippled far beyond the United States.

 “The synagogue hostages are out and alive.
-I’m crying tears of joy,” tweeted Hen Mazzig, a senior fellow at the Tel Aviv Institute, a non-profit dedicated to research and tackling antisemitic hate speech online.
+I’m crying tears of joy,” tweeted Hen Mazzig, a senior fellow at the Tel Aviv Institute, a nonprofit dedicated to research and tackling antisemitic hate speech online.
 “Being Jewish and alive shouldn’t be a miracle.
 But it is.”

-Mazzig, who is Israeli, told The Washington Post in an email that he was at home in Britain when he first heard of the attack late Saturday.
+Mazzig, who is Israeli, told The Washington Post in an email that he was at home in Britain when he first heard about the attack late Saturday.
 “I felt like this was going to be another case of a synagogue massacre, like the one we saw in Pittsburgh in 2018.
 I was upset and worried for the hostages, praying that they would make it out alive.”

-The attack on Pittsburgh’s Tree of Life synagogue was the deadliest on Jews in U.S. history, when 11 worshippers were killed after a gunman, armed with Glock.357 handguns and a Colt AR-15 rifle, opened fire.
+The attack on Pittsburgh’s Tree of Life synagogue was the deadliest on Jews in U.S. history, when 11 worshipers were killed after a gunman, armed with Glock .357 handguns and a Colt AR-15 rifle, opened fire.

 For Mazzig, Saturday’s attack was another reminder: “We are never truly safe."

-Israel’s Prime Minister Naftali Bennett said Sunday that he was “relieved” all hostages had been rescued and commended local law enforcement agencies for their work.
+Israeli Prime Minister Naftali Bennett said Sunday that he was “relieved” all hostages had been rescued and commended local law enforcement agencies for their work.
 “This event is a stark reminder that antisemitism is still alive and we must continue to fight it worldwide,” Bennett tweeted.
-“To the Jewish community in Colleyville and around the world: You are not alone - we stand united with you.”
+“To the Jewish community in Colleyville and around the world: You are not alone — we stand united with you.”

-In Texas, the identity of the suspect has not yet been released and a motive has not yet been officially announced, although a law enforcement official who spoke on the condition of anonymity to discuss the ongoing investigation said the man’s motive for taking hostages appeared to be his anger over the U.S. imprisonment of Aafia Siddiqui, a Pakistani woman being held in federal prison for trying to kill U.S. soldiers.
+In Texas, the identity of the suspect had not yet been released and a motive had not yet been officially announced, although a law enforcement official who spoke on the condition of anonymity to discuss the ongoing investigation said the man’s motive for taking hostages appeared to be his anger over the U.S. imprisonment of Aafia Siddiqui, a Pakistani woman being held in federal prison for trying to kill U.S. soldiers.

-Mazzig said his social media feeds were filled with Jews from Britain calling for officials to better protect synagogues.
-“Our sanctuaries are still the target of those who wish to harm us,” he said, also urging “leaders and allies to take action.”
+Mazzig said his social media feeds were filled with calls from British Jews for officials to better protect synagogues.
+“Our sanctuaries are still the target of those who wish to harm us,” he said, urging “leaders and allies to take action.”

 The Board of Deputies of British Jews, a Jewish communal group established in 1760, said it was “horrified” to hear of the attack and sent its “profound gratitude” to the officials who worked to rescue the hostages.

-The Community Security Trust, [CST] an organization dedicated to keeping British Jews safe, also called Sunday for officials to better protect Jews in the wake of Texas.
+The Community Security Trust (CST), an organization dedicated to keeping British Jews safe, also called Sunday for officials to better protect Jews.
 “This is a reminder of the need for all security measures to be fully implemented across the Jewish community,” the group said.
 Last month, the CST said that almost half a million explicitly antisemitic tweets were being sent online each year, citing a report that examined the extent of antisemitism online.

 Others took to social media to point out the regular sense of danger many Jews experience while going to worship.